 Things to do with candy canes… Why not bend and shape them into candy cane circles!
 Round candy canes are a great example of physical change in matter for simple Christmas science for kids.
 Get set to experiment with this favorite Christmas treat, and find out how to shape your candy cane.
 Let’s get bending!

-To expand this activity into a science project, you could use candy canes from different brands.
-Some types of candy canes may bend easier than others.
+To expand this activity into a science experiment, you could use and compare different brands of candy canes.
 Experiment with different types and flavors.
 You could also experiment with baking times.
 Bake longer or shorter to find the ideal timing for each type of candy cane to soften.

 NOTE: Adult supervision is required for this project.
 Ovens are hot.
 You’ll also have to let the candy canes cool just a bit so that they can be safely bent.